davidcoallier/nerian.github.com/_posts/2011-2-26-Ruby-programmer-series-passenger_and_nginx.markdown

 {% highlight bash %}
 $ bash < < ( curl http://rvm.beginrescueend.com/releases/rvm-install-latest )
 {% endhighlight bash %}

+Add this snippet to the end of your .bash_profile or .zshrc

+{% highlight bash %}
+[[ -s "$HOME/.rvm/scripts/rvm" ]] && . "$HOME/.rvm/scripts/rvm"  # This loads RVM into a shell session.
+{% endhighlight bash %}

 Close the shell and open a new one.